Bankruptcy & Family Law in Australia

 Additionally, the bankrupt has a similar obligation to notify the court and other parties if they become involved in bankruptcy proceedings.

-- Trustee’s Rights in FLA: A bankruptcy trustee cannot commence property settlement proceedings under Ssections 79 or 90SM of the Family Law Act (FLA), as these sections grant personal rights to the parties (not the trustee).
+1. Trustee’s rights under the FLA: A bankruptcy trustee cannot commence property settlement proceedings under sections 79 or 90SM of the Family Law Act (FLA), as these sections grant personal rights to the parties (not the trustee).
 The trustee can, however, be involved if the proceedings have already started and may have options to make claims to recover property under the bankruptcy laws.

-- Trustee’s Limited Role: If a bankruptcy occurs, and no family law proceedings have been initiated by the non-bankrupt spouse, the trustee has limited options.
-They can only pursue claims under the Bankruptcy Act (BA) or related equitable claims, rather than directly using family law provisions like sections 79 or 90SM.
+2. Trustee’s limited role: If a bankruptcy occurs, and no family law proceedings have been initiated by the non-bankrupt spouse, the trustee has limited options.
+They can only pursue claims under the Bankruptcy Act or related equitable claims, rather than directly using family law provisions like sections 79 or 90SM.

-- Non-Bankrupt Spouse’s Needs vs. Creditors: When one spouse is bankrupt, the court often balances the needs of the non-bankrupt spouse against the rights of the trustee acting for creditors.
-In many cases, the non-bankrupt spouse is able to reclaim property vested in the trustee because the Family Law Act’s factors, including financial and non-financial contributions and future needs, are carefully weighed to ensure a fair outcome.
+3. Non-bankrupt spouse’s needs vs creditors: When one spouse is bankrupt, the court often balances the needs of the non-bankrupt spouse against the rights of the trustee acting for creditors.
+In many cases, the non-bankrupt spouse is able to reclaim property vested in the trustee because of the factors under the FLA, including financial and non-financial contributions and current and future considerations.
+These are carefully weighed to ensure a fair outcome.

-- Cooperation with the Trustee: A key challenge for the trustee is whether the bankrupt spouse will cooperate.
+4. Cooperation with the trustee: A key challenge for the trustee is whether the bankrupt spouse will cooperate.
 The bankrupt’s willingness to provide information or evidence can significantly impact the outcome, either helping the trustee’s claims or hindering them.

-- Impact of Large Debts: Many cases involve situations where the bankrupt’s debts are far greater than the value of their property.
-This creates challenges because creditors may not be paid in full, and it raises the question of how the court should treat these situations when deciding what’s fair and just.
+5. Impact of large debts: Many cases involve situations where the bankrupt’s debts are far greater than the value of their property.
+This creates challenges because creditors may not be paid in full, and it raises the question of whether the non-bankrupt spouse should have some liability.

-Section 90K(1)(aa) and 90UM(1)(b) of the Family Law Act allows financial agreements to be set aside if made to defraud creditors or with reckless disregard for their interests.
+Section 90K(1)(aa) and 90UM(1)(b) of the FLA allows financial agreements to be set aside if made to defraud creditors or with reckless disregard for their interests.
 A trustee in bankruptcy typically can’t use FLA provisions to set aside financial agreements unless the bankrupt is still in bankruptcy.
 After discharge, the trustee must act under the Bankruptcy Act.